L-A-N-E/Edge-TimerTrack/README-en.md

 <h3>Future of the Project :3rd_place_medal:</h3>
 <p>
-In the future development of the TRACER project, we have several improvements and expansions planned.
+In the future development of the TRacer project, we have several improvements and expansions planned.
 One of the main goals is to replace the Arduino UNO with the ESP32, which will allow for greater connectivity and efficiency in data collection and transmission.
 This change will be crucial for the evolution of the TimeTracker and other system functionalities.